 It’s been with no little excitement that i’ve watched the Curiosity Rover landing on Mars this week.
-Astronomy has been a back-burner interest of mine since i was a boy &, not surprisingly, i’ve been especially fond of the sound recordings produced by NASA from the data received by Voyagers I & II as they’ve travelled through & beyond the solar system.
-So i was intrigued last year to see an independent release of something called Voyager: Sounds of the Cosmos, a large-scale compilation of these NASA recordings, made available in three versions of increasing length, titled ‘Grand Tour Edition’, ‘Standard Edition’ & ‘Legacy Edition’ respectively.
+Astronomy has been a back-burner interest of mine since i was a boy and, not surprisingly, i’ve been especially fond of the sound recordings produced by NASA from the data received by Voyagers I and II as they’ve travelled through and beyond the solar system.
+So i was intrigued last year to see an independent release of something called Voyager: Sounds of the Cosmos, a large-scale compilation of these NASA recordings, made available in three versions of increasing length, titled ‘Grand Tour Edition’, ‘Standard Edition’ and ‘Legacy Edition’ respectively.
 However, as i’ve spent more time with it, i couldn’t shake the feeling i’d heard these before, so i did some elementary investigating.
-It turns out—& the compiler, one Philip Graham, admits this on the Wikipedia page—that the compilation is a bootleg of earlier NASA releases, some of which are still readily available.
-However, new track titles have been invented & there’s also a bit of duplicity & misguidedness going on, so for the benefit of others who love these sounds as much as i do, i thought i’d just flag up the facts regarding this material, in order to make an informed choice possible.
+It turns out—and the compiler, one Philip Graham (aka RazorEye), admits this on the Wikipedia page—that the compilation is a bootleg of earlier NASA releases, some of which are still readily available.
+However, new track titles have been invented and there’s also a bit of duplicity and misguidedness going on, so for the benefit of others who love these sounds as much as i do, i thought i’d just flag up the facts regarding this material, in order to make an informed choice possible.

-The compiler is, it seems, currently engaged in unleashing a third re-hash of this material, & the bungling way he’s been going about it can be witnessed in the recently released ‘Grand Tour’ edition, some tracks of which were obviously purchased recently on iTunes, clearly showing the purchaser’s name & email address.
-(There are ways & ways of putting out a bootleg, but this isn’t one of them.)
-Anyway, below is a table showing the complete list of tracks from the second issue of the Legacy Edition, showing the origin of each track (for visual proof, go here – which also proves not one iota of remastering has been done); & below that, links to copies of all five original, out-of-print Symphonies of the Planets albums, all in far higher resolution than the execrable Voyager: Sounds of the Cosmos compilation.
-As for the remaining tracks, go to iTunes or Amazon; for sounds as wonderfully rich & detailed as these, you’ll be much better off.
+The compiler is, it seems, currently engaged in unleashing a third re-hash of this material, and the bungling way he’s been going about it can be witnessed in the recently released ‘Grand Tour’ edition, some tracks of which were obviously purchased recently on iTunes, clearly showing the purchaser’s name and email address.
+(There are ways and ways of putting out a bootleg, but this isn’t one of them.)
+Anyway, below is a table showing the complete list of tracks from the second issue of the Legacy Edition, showing the origin of each track (for visual proof, go here – which also proves not one iota of remastering has been done); and below that, links to copies of all five original, out-of-print Symphonies of the Planets albums, all in far higher resolution than the execrable Voyager: Sounds of the Cosmos compilation.
+As for the remaining tracks, go to iTunes or Amazon; for sounds as wonderfully rich and detailed as these, you’ll be much better off.

 |1||Earth (Launch)||‘Nasa – Song of Earth’, track 7 from Nasa Voyager Space Sounds|